-Under this task the Consultant shall identify, evaluate, and propose speed management strategies adapted to the needs of the Tampa Bay region.
+Under this task the CONSULTANT shall identify, evaluate, and propose speed management and target speed strategies adapted to the needs of the Tampa Bay region.
 This task requires evaluation of existing practices and identifying opportunities for enhancement of industry practices on speed management from resources such as the US DOT, FHWA, NHTSA, AASHTO, Vision Zero Network, AAA, IIHS, ITE, and others.
 This task will also include evaluation of practices and policies related to context classifications, such as the FDOT Complete Streets and intersection spacing guidance that would work toward this goal.
 It involves working with State, County, and City officials on current practices in speed setting, planning, engineering, enforcement, and public education/communication practices.

-• Summary of an evaluation and recommendations for speed management strategies for locations requested.
+Summary of an evaluation and recommendations for speed management and target speed strategies for locations requested.